oonid/oo.or.id/content/contents/install-moodle.md

 {{< figure src="/images/2023/moodle-logo.webp" title="Install Moodle Learning Management System (LMS)" alt="Install Moodle Learning Management System (LMS)" position="center">}}

-It's been years not checking open source Moodle Learning Management System (LMS) project[^1], uh now it's really interesting project, at the moment it is Moodle 4, the long-term-support (LTS) version 4.1.
+It's been years since I last checked out the open-source Moodle Learning Management System (LMS) project[^1], and now it's becoming a really interesting project.
+Currently, it's at Moodle 4, the long-term-support (LTS) version 4.1.

-As I restarting my career and working in EdTech, also I am working on my certification's course, Spring 2023-EPOL 483-Learning Technologies.
+As I'm restarting my career and delving into EdTech, I'm also working on my certification course, Spring 2023-EPOL 483-Learning Technologies.

 {{< article link="/content/re-starting-career-educator-dicoding/" >}}

-So let's play a bit with Moodle :joy:
+So let's dive into Moodle a bit :joy:

-Okay, first step, installation..
-Compared to documentation of Django, the documentation on Moodle pretty much minimalist :cry:
+Okay, first step, installation...
+Compared to the documentation for Django, the Moodle documentation is quite minimalistic :cry:

-I try to install in debian (on KVM, debian has minimalist iso: netinst), but the (community) installation documentation for debian is really sad[^2], so I refer to installation documentation for ubuntu[^3][^4].
-I prefer to use nginx instead of Apache also PostgreSQL instead of MySQL, but the only documentation regarding Nginx is very short[^5] and PostgreSQL is too[^6], so I will explore about the conversion myself.
+I attempted to install it on Debian (on KVM, Debian has a minimalist iso: netinst), but the community installation documentation for Debian is lacking[^2], so I referred to the installation documentation for Ubuntu[^3][^4].
+I prefer to use nginx instead of Apache and PostgreSQL instead of MySQL, but the documentation for both Nginx[^5] and PostgreSQL[^6] is too concise, so I had to figure out the configuration myself.

 ## PHP

-I am using requirements from [^7], the guidance for PHP version refer to [^8].
-Plus, Moodle requires the xml and mbstring PHP extension.
+I'm using the requirements from [^7], and the guidance for the PHP version is referred to in [^8].
+Additionally, Moodle requires the several PHP extensions.

 ```
 $ sudo apt install nginx php-fpm php-xml php-mbstring php-curl php-zip php-gd php-intl
 ```
-(or probably you need to define the package specifically `php8.1-fpm`, `php8.1-xml`, `php8.1-mbstring`, `php8.1-curl`, `php8.1-gd`, `php8.1-zip`, and `php8.1-intl`)
+(or you may need to specify the package specifically as `php8.1-fpm`, `php8.1-xml`, `php8.1-mbstring`, `php8.1-curl`, `php8.1-gd`, `php8.1-zip`, and `php8.1-intl`)

-To check the modules as required in [^7] the recommendation are sodium and exif:
+To check the modules as required in [^7], the recommendations are sodium and exif:

 ```
 $ php8.1 -m
 ```

-To comply the PHP setting `max_input_vars` in requirements [^7], edit `php.ini` file, in my environment I found it in `/etc/php/8.1/fpm/php.ini`.
+To comply with the PHP setting `max_input_vars` in the requirements [^7], edit the `php.ini` file.
+In my environment, I found it at `/etc/php/8.1/fpm/php.ini`.

 ```
-# file /etc/php/8.1/fpm/php.ini
+# in file /etc/php/8.1/fpm/php.ini

 ; How many GET/POST/COOKIE input variables may be accepted
 ;max_input_vars = 1000
 max_input_vars = 5000
 ```

 ## Nginx

-After installed PHP, let's try to display the `phpinfo()` via web server, which I choose `nginx` (over apache).
+After installing PHP, let's try to display the `phpinfo()` via the web server, which I chose as `nginx` over Apache.

-Install nginx web server. btw it pronounce "engine x".
+Install the nginx web server.
+By the way, it's pronounced "engine x".

 ```
 $ sudo apt install nginx
 ```

-Check if the nginx is running and listen on (TCP) port 80 or called port http, using command `ss` or socket statistic.
+Check if nginx is running and listening on (TCP) port 80, also known as port http, using the command `ss` or socket statistics.

 ```
 $ ss --listen --tcp
 ```

-or if you want to be more specific on source (src) port http:
+or, if you want to be more specific about the source (src) port http:

 ```
 $ ss --listen --tcp src :http
 ```

-to make sure the process that listen on http port is nginx (not other web server such as apache), you need to use superuser `sudo`:
+To ensure that the process listening on the http port is nginx (and not another web server such as Apache), you need to use the superuser `sudo`.

 ```
 $ sudo ss --listen --tcp --process src :http